13 September 2014

 In Brussels we visited the Grand Palace Square; the Manneken Pis (highly overrated if you ask me); the Galeries Saint Hubert (walkthrough only); and the park outside of Saint Michael’s Cathedral.

 Many cities in Belgium have grand squares with ornate buildings and Antwerp and Bruges were no exception.
 In Antwerp, we toured inside the Cathedral of Our Lady and in Bruges we took a canal boat ride.
 The Bruges boat ride would have been nice if it weren’t for the pouring rain we had right after the tour started.
-It rained so hard at one point that the driver had to stop the boat under a bridge to offer us a break from the rain.
+It rained so hard at one point the driver had to stop the boat under a bridge to offer us a break from the rain.

 On Saturday night, we stayed at the Hotel Gravensteen in Ghent while the Koreans made reservations at a Korean bed and breakfast nearby.
 After we all had dinner at the bed and breakfast, they drove us to our hotel.
 The Hotel Gravensteen was one of the nicest hotels we stayed in.
 Literally right across the street was Castle Gravensteen which is quite a sight at night since they have it all lit with flood lights.